bunnyapp/sample-saas/README.md

 # Sample-SaaS

-A simple multi tenant notes app for demonstrating integration with Recur.
+A simple multi tenant notes app for demonstrating integration with Bunny.

 The sample is built using Node + Express + Tailwind CSS.